liferay-design/liferay.design/src/markdown/articles/2019/euroia-19-part2.md

 publish: true
 ---

-Probably you have already read our [first EuroIA 19 post](../euroia-19-part1).
-In this second post, we want to highlight the talks that impacted us the most and bring some conclusions over all our experience at this conference.
+You have probably already read our [first part of the EuroIA 19 post](../euroia-19-part1).
+In that part we focused on the workshops.
+In this second part, we want to highlight the talks that impacted us the most and bring some conclusions over all our experience at this conference.

 ## The Talks

 Along these three conference days, there were two tracks of talks.
-Our highlight in some of them are:
+And as we were three designers, we had the chance to attend most of them.
+Thanks to [Emiliano Cicero](https://twitter.com/EmilianoGCicero) and [David Aragonés](https://twitter.com/davidaragones), because all of us wrote these posts together with our different points of view and contributions.
+The highlights from our favourites talks are:

 ## The unintended consequences of our design choices

 [Aly Blenkin](http://2019.euroia.org/person/aly-blenkin/)

-Technology is neutral?
+Is Technology neutral?
+During this session we were facing the fact that it’s not.
 No, because it's human.
+It is created by humans and of course, it is biased.

-It’s important to understand the implications of our design decisions, and for that:
+And that's the reason why it is so important to understand the implications of our design decisions, and to do that, we, as designers need to create a positive impact and reduce the negative one.
+To achieve the positive impact, we need to:

 1. Understand the scale of the problem (rules, regulations, actors, motivations...)
 2. Map it and get feedback.
 3. Reflect and act.
 Identify gaps and design for a positive impact

-And reduce the negative impact:
+And to reduce the negative impact is necessary to:

 1. Prompt speculations designing for the future
 2. Create speeds bumps and use design principles
 3. Identify your ethical principles.

+The examples used in this talk were great and Aly handled the speech to make us think about how little decisions can create negative impact letting people apart and not being inclusive.

 ### Citizen Centric Information Architecture: Creating a truly Citizen-Centric Digital Government

 [Alysson Franklin](http://2019.euroia.org/person/alysson-franklin/)

-Use case of redesign for Ohio government.
+The talk Alysson gave was the use case of the redesign for the Ohio government websites.
+The redesign included many different sites and pages.
+Tones of information very difficult to find, for both employees and users of the sites.

-Problems to face: who owns the data and sources and information overload, which ended in the lack of trust of the employees, because it is difficult to manage the portal and also the citizens.
+They has two main problems to face: who owns the data and the information overload, which ended in the lack of trust of the employees and also the citizens.

-6 challenges:
+They faced these problems by creating the 6 steps challenge:

 1. De-bureaucratize the authoring layer
 2. Turn content tagging an easy task